AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/Exemptions/req.rst

 1      Exempted regions shall all be synthesized in a distinct section of
        the output report, with a single message per region.

-2      Each exemption message shall expose the range of source locations
+2      Each exemption message shall specify the range of source locations
        covered by the region declaration, and indicate whether 0 or more coverage violations were actually exempted within this range.

-3      Exemption regions shall not influence the diagnostics emitted on
+3      Exemption regions shall not affect the diagnostics reported for
-       constructs outside of them.
+       constructs outside of such regions.

 4      The report section dedicated to exemption regions shall not contain
        any other kind of information.